metakermit/generator-django-rest/README.md

 The goal is to keep you efficient and include features you need in a typical modern web app, yet keeps things simple and not too bloated.
 You can see an example generated Django project [here][hellodjangorest].
+For some background on how and why the project was created, read this [article][blog].

 *Note: the project is still considered to be in beta until I get a chance to test it on more apps.
 That said, I am using it in my own projects :)*